Ecology of Marine Microbes

 Attendance Policy

-Each participant is expected to attend each lecture in person.
-The attendance will be recorded by a strategy that we call class citizenship, which aims to help the course director to have an overall understanding of the evolution of the course.
+For the second week, the grade is based on class attendance and it will be recorded by a strategy we call class citizenship, which aims to help the course director to have an overall understanding of the evolution of the course.

 -